okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 ## Customize email notifications

-Okta provides many customizable email templates.
+Okta provides many customizable **email templates**.
 For example, the `welcome` email template allows users to activate their account.
-Each template has default content that is translated into any one of the [supported languages](#supported-languages).
+Each template has **default content** that is translated into any one of the [supported languages](#supported-languages).

 The following constraints apply to email customizations: